skeeto/w64devkit/README.md

 w64devkit is a Dockerfile that builds from source a small, portable development suite for creating C and C++ applications on and for x64 Windows.
-It is the highest quality native toolchain for C and C++ currently available on Windows.
+It is the highest quality native toolchain for C, C++, and Fortran currently available on Windows.

 Included tools: